containers/buildah/docs/buildah-commit.1.md

 ## OPTIONS

+**--add-file** *source[:destination]*

+Read the contents of the file `source` and add it to the committed image as a file at `destination`.
+If `destination` is not specified, the path of `source` will be used.
+The new file will be owned by UID 0, GID 0, have 0644 permissions, and be given a current timestamp unless the **--timestamp** option is also specified.
+This option can be specified multiple times.

 **--authfile** *path*

 Path of the authentication file.
 Default is ${XDG_RUNTIME_DIR}/containers/auth.json.
 If XDG_RUNTIME_DIR is not set, the default is /run/containers/$UID/auth.json.
 This file is created using `buildah login`.